kkastan/calcapi/README.md

 ### Error Handling
 This is an area which deserves further discussion.
 Note that the CalcApi server registers an `uncaughtException` event handler.
 This is to allow for uncaught exceptions being written as errors to the application log, as opposed to being swallowed and simply written to the http response JSON as a short description of the error without much context.

-Restify's error handling documenation is promising.
-A more robust error handling configuration is left as an excersize for the reader at this time.
+Restify's error handling documentation is promising.
+A more robust error handling configuration is left as an exercise for the reader at this time.

 ## Jasmine
 The Jasmine tests are located in the `spec/` directory.
 Jasmine supports fine grained unit tests as well as coarser tests on server endpoints.
 It employes an elegant BDD syntax where test cases can be expressed in an easy and human readable format: